Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Abstract

 \section{Abstract}

-This paper proposes a method for visually explaining the decision-making process of 3D convolutional neural networks (CNN) with a temporal extension of occlusion sensitivity analysis.
+This paper proposes a method for visually explaining the decision-making process of video recognition networks with a temporal extension of occlusion sensitivity analysis, called Adaptive Occlusion Sensitivity Analysis (AOSA).
 The key idea here is to occlude a specific volume of data by a 3D mask in an input 3D temporal-spatial data space and then measure the change degree in the output score.
 The occluded volume data that produces a larger change degree is regarded as a more critical element for classification.
-However, while the occlusion sensitivity analysis is commonly used to analyze single image classification, it is not so straightforward to apply this idea to video classification as a simple fixed cuboid cannot deal with the motions.
-To this end, we adapt the shape of a 3D occlusion mask to complicated motions of target objects.
+However, while the occlusion sensitivity analysis is commonly used to analyze single image classification, applying this idea to video classification is not so straightforward as a simple fixed cuboid cannot deal with complicated motions.
+To solve this issue, we adaptively set the shape of a 3D occlusion mask while referring to motions.
 Our flexible mask adaptation is performed by considering the temporal continuity and spatial co-occurrence of the optical flows extracted from the input video data.
-We further propose to approximate our method by using the first-order partial derivative of the score with respect to an input image to reduce its computational cost.
-We demonstrate the effectiveness of our method through various and extensive comparisons with the conventional methods in terms of the deletion/insertion metric and the pointing metric on the UCF-101.
-The code is available at: \url{https://github.com/uchiyama33/AOSA}.
+We further propose a novel method to reduce the computational cost of the proposed method with the first-order approximation of the output score with respect to an input video.
+We demonstrate the effectiveness of our method through various and extensive comparisons with the conventional methods in terms of the deletion/insertion metric and the pointing metric on the UCF101 dataset and the Kinetics-400 and 700 datasets.